Democracy and Growth in the 21st Century

 For each policy response mechanism $M$ (severity, coverage, or speed of containment response), we estimate the following 2SLS equations:

-Table \ref{tab:channels} summarizes the results from this analysis.\footnote{We get similar results with alternative democracy indices, weighting, and sample definitions.} Panel A shows that democracy causes less severe responses at the 10th confirmed case of Covid-19.
+Table \ref{tab:channels} summarizes the results of this analysis.\footnote{We get similar results with alternative democracy indices, weighting, and sample definitions.} Panel A shows that democracy causes less severe responses at the 10th confirmed case of Covid-19.
 The median estimate is that a standard deviation increase in democracy causes the Containment Health Index to decrease by 0.4 standard deviations, which corresponds to 20\% of the mean.
-Democracy also narrows containment policies' scope.
-The median estimate in Panel B suggests that a standard deviation increase in democracy causes a 9.3 percentage-point decrease in the coverage of initial policy.
+Democracy also narrows the scope of containment policies.
+The median estimate in Panel B suggests that a standard deviation increase in democracy causes a 9.3 percentage-point decrease in the coverage of the initial policy.
 On the other hand, democracy does not appear to cause slower responses.
 In fact, in Panel C, all columns predict that democracy causes \textit{faster} responses.
-This leads to the bottom line that the severity and coverage of initial containment policies is a more important mechanism for the adverse effect of democracy than their speed.\footnote{To quantify the significance of these channels, we conduct causal mediation analysis in Appendix Table \ref{tab:causal-mediation}.}
+This leads to the bottom line that the severity and coverage of initial containment policies is a more important mechanism for the adverse effect of democracy than their speed.